-The Olympic park will adopt a Tokyo 2020 and Japanese flavour with a path of torii-inspired gates, adorned with drapes featuring the white and blue chequered pattern of the Games emblem, and photo exhibitions on Tokyo 1964 and Japanese athletes who have made their mark on the history of sport.
+The Olympic Park will have a Japanese feel combined with the Look of the Games, with a series of torii-style gateways draped with sheets featuring the blue and white chequered pattern of the Games emblem, plus photo exhibitions on Tokyo 1964 and Japanese athletes who have made their mark on the history of sport.

 A new augmented reality (AR) app will make your visit even more enjoyable.
 In six locations, you can explore the poetic side of Japan at Games time!